 Guidelines for farm animal research in the 3R Guide database

 Some of the more general guidelines for animal research which Norecopa has collected will also be of direct or indirect relevance to studies on farm animals.
 This also applies to Norecopa's webpages on experimental design, and to a certain extent the webpages about the use of fish, laboratory animals and wildlife.
-Guidance on planning experiments on farm animals is available in the PREPARE guidelines.

 Resources on blood sampling of hens and pigs are available here.

 The REFLECT Statement for reporting livestock trials with production, health and food safety outcomes.

 Did you find what you were looking for?Yes, I found it!
 No, I did not!